310mc/https-310mc.github.io-tl/source/_posts/comet_show/second_half.md

 {% endbubble %}
 {% bubble Midori curious %}
 Mmm?
-What do you mean by that...?
+What do you mean by that…?

 {% endbubble %}
 {% bubble Chiaki %}
-You see, there was a period of time when a group of overseas companies called the... something-Concern…? that invested their funds into Vampire Shogun to take control of it.
+You see, there was a period of time when a group of overseas companies called the… something-Concern…? that invested their funds into Vampire Shogun to take control of it.

 Their interference almost turned the show’s writing into a more pompous script.
 But due to the fans’ uproar, the show had a change of plans and went back to its former writing.